 Static images are a poor means for illustrating a highly dynamic and interactive system.
-Consequently, this report includes a video, also available at http://grouplab.cpsc.ucalgary.ca/papers/
+Consequently, a video illustrating the system is available at http://grouplab.cpsc.ucalgary.ca/: select Videos and then iLab Video Reports.

 9. ACKNOWLEDGMENTS

 Thanks to Michael Nunes, Carl Gutwin and Sheelagh Carpendale.
 Research is funded by Nectar NSERC Research Network, and the NSERC/iCORE/SMART Chairs in Interactive Technologies.